AleksandrShadrin/di.zig/README.md

 * Scoped Services: Manage lifetimes within scopes.
 * Generics Support: Work with generic types smoothly.
 * Error Handling: Gracefully handle errors when creating/allocating services
+* Object management: The service provider is responsible for deallocating objects.
+Add your custom `deinit` function, which will be automatically called when the object is deinitialized.

 # 🛠️ Installation